agile-learning-institute/stage0_fran/ECHO.md

 # Echo - A Multi-Party Conversational AI Framework

-Echo is a Python-based chatbot agent framework inspired by Flask.
+Echo is a Python-based Discord chatbot agent framework inspired by Flask.
 Since Agent/Action syntax can be terse, Echo uses a **multi-party conversational AI** to act as a bridge between human group conversations (outer dialog) and structured agent interactions (inner dialog).

 ## **How Echo Works**
 - Echo operates in **two conversational layers:**